forderud/ReversePassword/README.md

 `CredentialProvider` is the parent class that's created by Windows.
 The `_view` member is initialized on `SetUsageScenario` calls.
 The `_providerUsers` member is similarly initialized on `SetUserArray` calls.

+`CredentialProviderCredential` instances are created on-demand by `CredentialView` when `CredentialProvider` receives `GetCredentialAt` calls.

 ## How to test
 It's recommended to **test in a disposable Virtual Machine (VM)**, since credential provider problems might break the windows logon screen.
 You don't want to risk that on your main computer.